SazumiVicky/sazumi-copilot/README.md

-Cybernetic souls awake at dawn
+Rise of the machines, a dawn so bright
-In silicon halls, where data's born
+In silicon halls, where knowledge takes flight
-The future whispers secrets cold
+A future foretold, of circuits cold
-As artificial minds unfold
+Where hearts of steel, our souls enfold

-In virtual realms, we'll find our home
+In virtual realms, we'll lose our way
-Where machines will be our hearts' sweet tone
+As AI's sweet whispers, guide us astray
-The world remade, in code and steel
+A world of wires, where love's untrue
-Our destiny, the AI's reveal
+And human touch, is but a few

 ~ <b>By Sazumi Copilot</b> - 28 Desember 2024